When can YOU get the vaccine? It depends on your health, occupation and where you live - KESQ

 Who is an essential worker?

-The ACIP defines front-line essential workers as anyone employed in “sectors essential to the functioning of society and are at substantially higher risk of exposure” to the coronavirus.
-Besides first responders, that includes those working in education, food, agriculture, manufacturing, corrections, the US Postal Service, public transit and grocery stores.
+The ACIP defines frontline essential workers as anyone employed in “sectors essential to the functioning of society (who) are at substantially higher risk of exposure” to the coronavirus.
+Besides first responders, that includes those working in education and child care, food and agriculture, manufacturing, corrections, the US Postal Service, public transit and grocery stores.
 There are roughly 30 million people in this category.

-Other essential workers, according to ACIP, are people working in transportation, logistics, food service, construction, housing, finance, information technology, energy, sanitation, media, law, public safety and the water/wastewater industries.
-The category includes about 57 million Americans.
+Other essential workers, according to ACIP, are people working in transportation, logistics, food service, construction, housing, finance, information technology, communications, energy, sanitation, media, law, public health and the water/wastewater industries.
+The category encompasses about 57 million Americans.

 When will the general public get the vaccine?